janzhou/git-encrypt/README.md

 * It possible to merge(and resolve conflicts) in encrypted commits.
 It is realized by custom merge driver "gitcrypt-merge"

-* You can encrypt previous repo history with command:
+* You can encrypt previous repo history with command1:

 		$ gitcrypt crypthistory
 		$ You MUST run 'crypthistory' BEFORE any encrypted commits.Do you want to recrypt all history?
 This may corrut your data?
 [Y/n]
-		$ ...
+		...

 * You can encrypt/decrypt all history:

 		$ gitcrypt crypthistory
 		$ gitcrypt decrypthistory

 * You can enable/disable gitcrypt facility:

 		$ gitcrypt disable
 		$ gitcrypt reset
 		$ gitcrypt enable
 		$ gitcrypt reset

 * You can add multiple users to allowed to encrypt master key when using GPG:

 		$ gitcrypt init
 		$ Please select masterkey encryption type:
 		$ type 'gpg' for use gpg
 		$ type path to ssh-private key ex: ~/.ssh/id_rsa
 		$ or type <passphrase> wich will encrypt masterkey
 		$ *gpg*
 		...
 		$
 		$ You did not specify a user ID. (you may use "-r")
 		$
 		$ Current recipients:
 		$ 2048R/DEFD08C4 2015-01-13 "Samoilenko Yuri <kinnalru@gmail.com>"
 		$
 		$ Enter the user ID.
 End with an empty line: gitcrypt@gmail.com
 		$
 		$ Current recipients:
 		$ 2048R/370F9A12 2015-05-30 "gitcrypt <gitcrypt@gmail.com>"
 		$ 2048R/DEFD08C4 2015-01-13 "Samoilenko Yuri <kinnalru@gmail.com>"
 		$
 		$ Enter the user ID.
 End with an empty line:
 		...

     Now kinnalru@gmail.com and gitcrypt@gmail.com can decrypt repo with own private gpg key.